- Study Abroad

-- Full time bilingual residence life staff, including residence directors and assistants
+- Full-time bilingual residence life staff, including Residence Directors and Residence Assistants

-- 24-hr security along with key card entry to the building
+- 24-hr security desk, along with key card entry to the building

-- Shared microwave and refrigerator on each floor for food preparation and storage
+- Shared microwaves and refrigerators on each floor for food preparation and storage

-- Two kitchens stocked with pots and pans for student use
+- Three modern kitchens stocked with pots and pans for student use

 - Coin-operated laundry machines in the building